vek91/rsschool-cv-1/cv.md

 ## ✨Summary

 _I am 30 years old.
 I've got a master's degree in civil engineering and have been working in this specialty for 8 years.
-But I decided to try something new and that's why I'm currently taking theonline JS/FE course at RS-School for 2 weeks.
+But I decided to try something new and that's why I'm currently taking online JS/FE course at RS-School for 2 weeks.
 I'm motivated to learn this new practice for me._

 ## ✨Skills (in progress)